 - Department of Justice

 - Assist with Bilateral and multilateral dispute panels

 We assist clients in establishing programs for compliance with Export Control and Customs Laws, including training programs, and working with freight forwarders and customs brokers to help advise clients on their products and supply chains.
-We also help clients with business issues such as compliance with the Committee on Foreign Investment in the United States (CFIUS) and with establishing free trade zones.
-Nossaman has also helped obtain U.S. Customs and Border Protection letter rulings and approval of free trade zones for in-transit cargo.
+We also help clients with business issues such as compliance with the Committee on Foreign Investment in the United States (CFIUS) and with establishing Foreign Trade Zones.
+Nossaman has also helped obtain U.S. Customs and Border Protection letter rulings and approval of Foreign Trade Zones for in-transit cargo.

 We have successfully defended clients accused of customs and export control violations (both civil and criminal), and helped them avoid potential customs duties and penalties, and obtain special licenses and exemptions for exporters.

 Our attorneys have worked at the U.S. Department of Commerce and the U.S. International Trade Commission helping provide assistance in unfair trade investigations and proceedings.
 We have experience with securing product exclusions in tariff investigations (e.g., Section 301 China Tariff Investigation) and from antidumping (i.e., price-dumping) and illegal subsidy (i.e., countervailing duty) investigations.
 We also have experience with securing specialized government led industry investigations and modifications to tariff regimes.